NanoComp/meep/doc/docs/Python_User_Interface.md

 **`height` [`number`]**
 —
 The prism thickness, extruded in the direction of `axis`. `mp.inf` can be used for infinite height.
+No default value.

 **`axis` [`Vector3`]**
 —